Public Restrooms & Amenities

 Conductive systems offer lower resistance values where faster charge decay is required, such as:

-Our ESD systems are installed as seamless floors, eliminating grout lines and cracks where dust, solder balls, fibers and contaminants can accumulate.
-This supports:
+ESD systems are installed as seamless floors—eliminating grout lines and cracks where dust, solder balls, fibers and contaminants can accumulate.
+This supports cleanability, controlled particle counts and consistent protocols for critical processes.

-Electronics production uses IPA, solvents, flux removers, detergents and other chemicals.
-Our chemical-resistant topcoats protect the floor from staining, softening and premature wear under routine wash-down and cleaning cycles.
+Electronics production uses IPA, solvents, flux removers, detergents and specialty cleaners.
+Chemical-resistant topcoats protect the floor from staining, softening and premature wear under routine cleaning and maintenance cycles.

-Successful ESD floors start with reliable surface preparation.
-Our crews handle:
+Successful ESD floors start with reliable preparation.
+Crews handle:

 Pricing depends on technical requirements, slab condition and access.
 Common cost factors include: